Is Instagram Safe for Kids to Use: What Parents Need To Know

 Is Instagram allowed for 12-year-olds?

 Instagram has age restrictions in place to prevent anyone under the age of 13 from owning and managing their own accounts.
-However, younger children may use the platform with proper parental supervision.
+However, younger kids may use the platform with proper parental supervision.

 Is it safe to share your name on Instagram?